MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 ### Exercise 3: Remove the resources used in the labs

-In this exercise, you will remove the resources used in the labs.
+In this exercise, you'll remove the resources used in the labs.

 1. In the web browser tab displaying the Azure portal, in the search text box at the top of the page, enter **Resource groups** and, in the list of results, select **Resource groups**.
 1. On the **Resource groups** page, in the list of resource groups, select the resource group you created in the current lab.
 1. On the resource group page, select **Delete resource group**.
-1. In the **Enter resource group name to confirm deletion** text box, enter the name of the resource group you are about to delete, and then select **Delete**.
+1. In the **Enter resource group name to confirm deletion** text box, enter the name of the resource group you're about to delete, and then select **Delete**.

    > **Note:** Wait for the resource group to be deleted.
 This should take less than a minute.